javascript-incubator/js-archives/README.md

-#  delayer 🐢
+#  react-delayer 🐢

-Delayed Component Rendering, with support for code-splitting and Promise resolution
+A General Purpose Promise based Delayed Renderer for the React Components.
+_As they say it's a Higher Order Component_

 #### Features